 When Can the Stand Your Ground Law Not Be Used?

 Some people view §782.02 and the Stand Your Ground law as a free ticket for violence as a response to any threat, however, this is not the case.
 An individual may only act under these two Florida Statutes sections under certain circumstances.

 For example, self-defense cannot be claimed if defensive force is used against:

 - Someone that had a right to be on or in that property

 - The parent or legal guardian of a child being removed from their home or car

-- Someone engaged in illegal activity only if both parties are participating
+- Someone engaged in illegal activity only if both parties are participating in illegal actions

 - Law enforcement was already involved